eja/chat/README.md

 # Chat

-Chat is a powerful software that allows you to easily integrate chats for WhatsApp and Telegram, both text and audio, with an artificial intelligence chat bot.
+Chat is a powerful software that allows you to easily integrate text and audio chats for WhatsApp, Telegram and Asterisk, with an artificial intelligence chat bot.
 It relies on Tibula RDBMS, providing you the ability to add new users and personalize system prompts and translations directly from the Tibula web framework.

 ## Requirements

 To use this software, you need the following:

-1. **ffmpeg**: For audio conversion.
+- **FFmpeg**: For audio conversion.
+- **OpenAI Token**: For AI and speech processing.
-2. **Google Credentials**: For Automatic Speech Recognition (ASR) and Text-to-Speech (TTS).
+- **Google Credentials**: For Automatic Speech Recognition (ASR) and Text-to-Speech (TTS).
-3. **OpenAI Token**: For AI processing.
-4. **Telegram Token**: To integrate with Telegram.
+- **Telegram Token**: To integrate with Telegram.
-5. **Meta Credentials**: To integrate with WhatsApp.
+- **Meta Credentials**: To integrate with WhatsApp.
+- **Asterisk Token**: To integrate with Asterisk.

 ## Features

-- Integration with WhatsApp and Telegram.
+- Integration with WhatsApp, Telegram and Asterisk.
 - Support for both text and audio chats.
 - AI chat bot powered by OpenAI.
 - User management and system prompt personalization via Tibula RDBMS.
 - Audio conversion using ffmpeg.
-- ASR and TTS capabilities using Google Cloud Services.
+- ASR and TTS capabilities using OpenAI (default) or Google Cloud Services.

 ## Installation